piuccio/node-coverage/README.md

 #### Unit Test

 In order to run unit tests after cloning this repository you need to run

-    git submodule init
-    git submodule update

-and after that

     node instrument.js -t